 - The release of assets from financial institutions such as banks to the estate;

-- The distribution of the estate to beneficiaries in accordance with the will.
+- The distribution of the residual estate to beneficiaries as per the Will.

-Administration of an estate can involve some complex legal issues with respect to preferences of payments and the timing of distributions to ensure that the executor is indemnified by the estate prior to undertaking any distribution.
+The administration of an estate can involve some complex legal issues concerning preferences of payments and the timing of distributions.
+It is therefore vital to ensure that the executor is indemnified by the estate prior to undertaking any distribution.